hfradio.org

 Overall, then, this website is my personal collection of information, links, and other resources related to Amateur (HAM) Radio, HF Communications, and related areas of interest.
 You are most welcome to explore the site and to participate in the guest book.
 It is an evolving website, the goal of which is to educate and support you in your journey through the hobby of Ham Radio and / or shortwave listening.
 Your feedback is greatly appreciated and solicited.

-What is NW7US?
+What (or, Who) is NW7US?

-NW7US is the Amateur Radio call-sign issued by the Federal Communications Commission to my Ham Radio Station, conferring the right to operate this equipment under certain privileges.
+Tomas David Hood guitar NW7US is the Amateur Radio call-sign issued by the Federal Communications Commission to my Ham Radio Station, conferring the right to operate this equipment under certain privileges.
 This call-sign is assigned to me as both an identification of my Amateur Radio station, as well as a reference to those privileges I have been granted after having passed both a series of written examinations which cover rules, procedures, technical theory, and related knowledge, and a series of morse code (cw) proficiency tests.

-I'm currently an Amateur Radio Extra Class operator.
-The current license structure for Amateur Radio has the entry level of the Technician class, and then the various levels, starting with General and ending with the highest level, Amateur Extra.
-Each requires a different level of demonstrated technical knowledge.
-Morse Code is no longer a requirement.
-And each provides additional privileges and responsibilities.
+Each provides additional privileges and responsibilities.
 The Technician license allows United States residents to communicate on Amateur allocations from 6 meters and higher (VHF/UHF/SHF, etc.) with voice and digital modes.
 On 10 meters, a Technician may operate voice on a sub-band, and digital modes on other parts of 10 meters.
 On some bands below 10 meters, a 'Tech' operator may only do CW.
 With higher class licenses, a person may also communicate on HF with morse code, or, voice and data.
 General and Amateur Extra gain more spectrum privileges on HF.

-Check out where I live: Brinnon, Washington.
 I also enjoy a good Louis L'Amour book (like the Sackett Series, or the Walking Drum, or the Hopalong Cassidy Novels).

 You can see some photographs of my Radio Shack, and other things on my Shack and Photo Album page.
 I will add more photographs over time.
 I will also start adding other links that take you to content I feel is good, educational, entertaining, and in general stuff that I like.
 This will help you get to know me more.